codebar/tutorials/js/lesson3/tutorial.md

 ##Changing CSS attributes

-You can get and set the CSS properties of an item by using the `css()` action.
+You can get and set the CSS properties of an element with the `css()` method.

 ```js
 var heading = $('h1');